 The EPDK-Touch helps engineers to discover and assess e-paper technology, compare it to other display technologies, test different host micro-controllers and memory configurations, evaluate different screen sizes, before making final decisions.

 Pervasive launchs a new large range of wide temperature eink displays from the existing dimensions for small and medium sizes in 2023, including < 6”,1.54”, 2.13”, 2.66”, 2.71”, 3.7”, 4.2”, 4.37” and 5.8”.
-The purpose is for developers and rolled out products can be directly upgraded or transferred without any mechanical changes so that the launched products can be directly operated in wider temperature range.Pervasive will launch new size range of wide temperature eink displays for large sizes in the second quarter of 2023, including > 5”, 7.4”, 9.7” and 12”.
+Developers and their products can upgrade directly without any mechanical changes.
+This enables deployed products to operate in a wider temperature range.
+Pervasive will launch new size range of wide temperature eink displays for large sizes in the second quarter of 2023, including > 5”, 7.4”, 9.7” and 12”.

 Sizes and Colors

 With more colors in the family, we continue to provide improved multi-color platforms with various options of display sizes on which incredible and versatile projects can be and realized.
-Users can now drive the EPD with embedded OTP LUT(One-Time Programmable LookUp Table). now including “small” sizes ranging from 1.54, 2.13, 2.66, 2.7, and 2.87 all the way to 4.2, mid-sizes 5to 7“, and large 9.7” to 12″ available for the extensive use of different industries and purposes.
+Users can now drive the EPD with embedded OTP LUT(One-Time Programmable LookUp Table). now including “small” sizes ranging from 1.54“, 2.13“, 2.66“, 2.7“, and 2.87“ all the way to 4.2“, mid-sizes 5” to 7“, and large 9.7” to 12″ available for the extensive use of different industries and purposes.
 The e paper display (EPD) T-con embedded single driver, with the major SPI control interface, has such high resolution that it is able to display fine patterns with relative ease.
 The host sends both the setting commands and the display images to the driver through the SPI bus.

 Due to its bi-stable nature, the EPD panel requires very little power to update and needs no power to maintain an image.
 And images now come in a line of compact black, white, and red colors, giving product and service designers greater flexibility with a combination of colors.